hemmecke/nbMerge/README.txt

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
-#   mgit - git enabled for Mathematica (R)
+#   nbMerge - git enabled for Mathematica (R)
 #   Stefan Amberger, amberger.stefan@gmail.com
 #
 #   Copyright (2013) Stefan Amberger.
 This software is distributed under
-#   the GNUv3 General Public License.
+#   the GNU General Public License.
 #
-#   This file is part of mgit.
+#   This file is part of nbMerge.
 #
-#   mgit is free software: you can redistribute it and/or modify
+#   nbMerge is free software: you can redistribute it and/or modify
 #   it under the terms of the GNU General Public License as published by
 #   the Free Software Foundation, either version 3 of the License, or
 #   (at your option) any later version.
 #
-#   mgit is distributed in the hope that it will be useful,
+#   nbMerge is distributed in the hope that it will be useful,
 #   but WITHOUT ANY WARRANTY; without even the implied warranty of
 #   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 #   GNU General Public License for more details.
 #
 #   You should have received a copy of the GNU General Public License
-#   along with mgit.
+#   along with nbMerge.
 If not, see <http://www.gnu.org/licenses/>.
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

 INSTALLATION

 - make sure you have some version of python installed (check with 'which python')
-- place a copy of mgit in the source folder of your Mathematica (R) git working copy
+- place a copy of nbMerge in the source folder of your Mathematica (R) git working copy
 - cd into the project directory
-- run ./install-mgit.sh
+- run ./install.sh

 DESCRIPTION

-After the installation of mgit all commits executed via the command line will trigger a 'git pre-commit hook' that rewrites all modified or created Mathematica (R) notebook files, such that they are in a kind of normal form.
+After the installation of nbMerge all commits executed via the command line will trigger a 'git pre-commit hook' that rewrites all modified or created Mathematica (R) notebook files, such that they are in a kind of normal form.